 Wednesday, January 14, was the day of our longest haul.
 We pulled anchor at 7:00 AM for a 40-mile trek back toward the main island of Grenada.
 This would be the most challenging leg of the trip.
 The catamaran handled the rolling seas beautifully, but the physical demand of the journey was real.

 That morning, Kent chose to take the Spindrift along the east side of the islands, steering us out into the vast, open water where Africa was the next stop.
 The sea state was undeniably big that day, with 8-foot swells coming out of the southeast.
 Kent found the pitching motion of the 50-foot catamaran exhilarating, but I found myself succumbing to queasiness.
 It was the end of the week, I was feeling sun bleached, and I had opted not to apply a second scopolamine patch.
-I retreated to the salon for a nap, and after about an hour of resting while the boat surged through the waves, I woke up feeling much better.
+I retreated to the salon for a nap.

 We arrived at Dragon Bay at 3:00 PM, where the water sat in a leeward calm.
 That afternoon, we took the opportunity to snorkel in the Moliniere Underwater Sculpture Park.
 It was a hauntingly beautiful experience, made even more thrilling when I spotted stingrays and a giant barracuda drifting among the submerged figures.